LeVarneBV/CLI/README.md

 LeVarne githook add lambda
 ```

-Currently, githooks can't be deleted through the CLI yet, so if you want to delete them, you will have to do this manually.
+As of this moment, githooks can't be deleted through the CLI yet, so if you want to delete them, you will have to do this manually.
 In case you want to use git checkout without revealing secrets, you can use NO_REVEAL=true git checkout.

 ### Git secret